Education Overview

 Education

-CMOP provides a unique opportunity for students to engage in interdisciplinary graduate studies.
-Our research integrates fields such as coastal oceanography, environmental microbiology, biogeochemistry, computational sciences and information technology, and our education and training programs prepare professionals for rewarding careers in and across these quickly growing fields.
+CMOP provides opportunities for students to engage in interdisciplinary studies.
+We can do this because CMOP’s research includes and integrates fields such as coastal oceanography, environmental microbiology, biogeochemistry, computational sciences, and information technology.
+Our education and training programs produce professionals with the tools and background for rewarding careers in and across these quickly-growing fields.

 Multi-Institutional Research Center